 3. Know that addiction risks can come from unexpected places.

 Although medical providers and pharmaceutical companies are getting smarter about the dangers of indiscriminate prescriptions, a considerable number of addictions still start with something coming in an “RX” bottle.
-Drug detox programs themselves can lead to new addictions, as anyone in methadone or suboxone rehab knows.
+Drug detox programs themselves can lead to new addictions, as anyone in heroin replacement prescription drug detox centers knows.
 Just because a medication comes with doctor approval, don’t assume it couldn’t be addictive.

 4. If you get a medical prescription that doesn’t seem to be doing its job, never go outside official instructions without consulting your doctor first.

 This can’t be emphasized enough.
 The majority of prescription-drug addictions start when patients aren’t satisfied with results and try to solve that problem by taking extra pills on their own.
 Especially if your prescription is for opiate painkillers, or the even more dangerous benzodiazepines, take it strictly according to directions and call your doctor back immediately if you notice any unusual symptoms after a missed dose.

 (Side note: Alcohol, the world’s primary and largely legal recreational drug, also comes with “medical instructions” for healthy consumption: a maximum of two drinks a day for men under 65, and one a day for women and older men.)

 5. Use a primary-care doctor who is easy to talk to and keeps up with addiction-risk news.